Vulcaine/protospark/README.md

 ### Load from string

-Protospark is able compile schema from string as well:
+Protospark is able to compile schema from string as well:

 ```javascript
 const protospark = require("protospark");